9sako6/ts-github-projects/README.md

 1. Create a personal access token ([Creating a personal access token for the command line - GitHub Help](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))

-1. make `.env` file in the root directory of your project and set token.
+1. Make `.env` file in the root directory of your project and set the token.
 For example:

    ```
    PERSONAL_ACCESS_TOKEN=<personal_access_token>
    ```

-1. you can access it with `process.env.PERSONAL_ACCESS_TOKEN` ([motdotla/dotenv](https://github.com/motdotla/dotenv))
+1. You can access it with `process.env.PERSONAL_ACCESS_TOKEN` ([motdotla/dotenv](https://github.com/motdotla/dotenv))

    ```typescript
    import TsGitHubProjects from "ts-github-projects";